Louise Emily Photography

 Benefit from a concessionary fee

 Most of the garden, with the exception of the Dell, is accessible to disabled visitors using the gravel paths.
-There is a disabled toilet a short distance from the Coffee Lodge.
+There is a disabled toilet a short distance from the entrance.
 We have a wheel chair available to use, please contact us in advance to request.

 All are welcome

-Dogs are welcome on leads in the Coffee Lodge Garden, however due to the large amount of ornamental birds they are not permitted in the main garden.
+Due to the our peacocks, dogs are not permitted in the gardens.
 There are large trees for shady parking in the car park together with a tap and water bowl.
 There are also beautiful dog walking routes on the path adjacent to the gardens.
 Assistance dogs are welcome in all areas.

 Good to know